Conservation Grant Projects

 - Lone Star Bird Award – One randomly selected Big Sit! team’s chooses grant award project from approved project list (team selection is based on the Lone Star Bird rules and does not necessarily go to the top scoring team).

-- Nature Tourism Grant – partial funding for Great Texas Wildlife Trail map reprints.
+- Nature Tourism Grant – partial funding for Texas Parks and Wildlife nature tourism programs (such as Great Texas Wildlife Trail map reprints).

 Does your organization want to propose a project for funding consideration?